Jaraujo6/ts-server-template/README.md

-# Template TS Node Server
+# Template TS Fastify REST Server

 ## Use Case

-When you are making a server on Node 14
+When you are making a fastify server on Node 14 with MongoDB and TypeORM

 ## Libraries Used